 This clever thermometer from Tommee Tippee is perfect for reading the temperature of a sleeping child.
 This thermometer is quick, accurate and really easy to use on young babies.
 Just hold the scanner up to 4cm away from the centre of the forehead, press the start button and the temperature will show on the LCD display panel within two seconds.

-'The display is nice and clear and the check back feature is extremely helpful.
-Even though it's £49.99 I would say this is a worthwhile purchase as it is going to come in handy for years, unlike most baby purchases we make.'
+"The display is nice and clear and the check back feature is extremely helpful.
+I would say this is a worthwhile purchase as it is going to come in handy for years, unlike most baby purchases we make."

 Review: "This infrared body thermometer is exactly what it says on the tin!
 A great item.
-We have always had little ones not liking there temp being taken in other methods but this non contact method has proven to be brilliant.
+We have always had little ones not liking their temp being taken in other methods but this non-contact method has proven to be brilliant.
 Highly recommended especially if you have to take multiple temperatures for many people and many times a day."

 What does a high temperature mean?